-- Responsive to parent and family needs and feedback. - Staffed by a multi-disciplinary expert team (see workforce section). - Continuous seven-day-a-week service. - Accessible; considering language, literacy, digital poverty and physical access. - Flexible. - Inclusive. - Seamless, working collaboratively with primary and other secondary care services.
+- Responsive to parent and family needs and feedback. - Staffed by a multi-disciplinary expert team (see workforce section). - Operate a seven-day-a-week service.
+Hours of operation to be determined by local need and service model. - Accessible; considering all vulnerabilities, marginalised families and individual need such as language, literacy, digital poverty and physical access. - Flexible. - Inclusive. - Seamless, working collaboratively with primary and other secondary care services.